ajinkeya17/Movie-Recommender-System/README.md

 # Steps:
 1.)
 Run the Movie Recommendor model python notebook.
-- This file will pull and merge the tbdm 5000 credits and tmdb 5000 movies dataset.
+- This file will pull and merge the tbmd 5000 credits and tmdb 5000 movies dataset.
 - We clean the data and form the movie-tag mapping.
-Where each tag is just the combination of the releant textual features that would help describe and characterize a person's preference for the particular movie best.
+Where each tag is just the combination of the relevant textual features that would help describe and characterize a person's preference for the particular movie best.
 - Post this we do preprocessing(stemming, stop word removal) on tags before vectorizing them.
 - We use bag of word technique for vectorization.
 - We then compute the similarity score for each movie with all other movie vectors using cosine similarity measure